 We reserve the right to fix any processing errors we discover.
 We will correct any processing errors by debiting or crediting in your Paypal account.

 5.2 Payment Hold

 If your artwork is sold to a buyer on Artupia, you agree that:

-- ou are subjected to UK laws and regulations applicable to the sale and delivery of artworks to international buyers.
+- You are subjected to UK laws and regulations applicable to the sale and delivery of artworks to international buyers.

-- You are selling an artwork with an international or national postage service (such as offering worldwide postage), which may result in your artwork being sold to a buyer in another country.
+- You are selling your works with an international or national postage service (such as offering worldwide postage), which may result in your artwork being sold to a buyer in another country.

 - For artworks that you sell on Artupia and for which we are paid through PayPal, we will transfer the money to the indicated Paypal account inserted when there is no transaction defect after 7 days from artwork receipt.

 - If there is a transaction defect associated with any of your transactions, we may hold the funds we receive from buyer’s PayPal account from each of your transactions for up to 21 days (from the date the transaction defect report was received), or in some instances longer.